media-comp/2022-AdaIN-pytorch/README.md

 2022-AdaIN-pytorch
 ============================
-This is an unofficial Pytorch implementation of the paper, Style Transfer with Adaptive Instance Normalization [arxiv](https://arxiv.org/abs/1703.06868).
+This is an unofficial Pytorch implementation of the paper, 'Style Transfer with Adaptive Instance Normalization' [arxiv](https://arxiv.org/abs/1703.06868).
 I referred to the [official implementation](https://github.com/xunhuang1995/AdaIN-style) in Torch.
 I used pretrained weights for vgg19 and decoder from [naoto0804](https://github.com/naoto0804/pytorch-AdaIN).

-Requirement
+Requirements
 ----------------------------
-* Python 3.7
+* Python 3.7+
 * PyTorch 1.10
 * Pillow
 * TorchVision
 * Numpy
+* imageio
 * tqdm